 Breastfeeding has been found to have numerous short- and long-term benefits for infants.
 These benefits include improved cognitive development, protection from infectious diseases, and a reduced risk of chronic diseases such as diabetes, and cardiovascular disease (Binns et al., 2016; Lorena et al., 2018).
-Recent metaanalyses have also suggested that breast milk may serve as a protective factor against obesity in children (Horta et al., 2015; Kim et al., 2018; Yan et al., 2014).
-Breastfeeding has been acknowledged as an important public health intervention around the globe by the WHO (World Health Organization 2016b & UNICEF, 2003), World Cancer Research Fund (World Cancer Research Fund & Research, 2007), national health bodies such as the Canadian Pediatric Society (Health Canada, Canadian Paediatric Society, Dietitians of Canada, & Breastfeeding Committee for Canada, 2012, 2014), Dietitians of Canada (Health Canada et al., 2012, 2014), and Health Canada (Health Canada et al., 2012, 2014).
-These stakeholders all recommend exclusive breastfeeding for the first six months of life, and continued breastfeeding, with nutritionally adequate and safe complementary foods, for up to two years or beyond (World Cancer Research Fund & Research, 2007; Health Canada et al., 2012, 2014; World Health Organization, 2016b & UNICEF, 2003).
-Exclusive breastfeeding refers to no food or drink, including water, except for breastmilk (World Cancer Research Fund & Research, 2007).
-Nevertheless, Canadian breastfeeding rates have consistently fallen below these strong recommendations (Abbass-Dick & Dennis, 2018).
-Improving breastfeeding rates remains a public health priority due to the wide variation amongst different Canadian communities and cultures (Alberta Health Services, 2012).
+Meta- analyses have also suggested that breast milk may serve as a protective factor against obesity in children (Horta et al., 2015; Kim et al., 2018; Yan et al., 2014).
+Breastfeeding has been acknowledged as an important public health intervention around the globe by the WHO (World Health Organization 2016b), World Cancer Research Fund (World Cancer Research Fund & Research, 2018), national health bodies such as the Canadian Pediatric Society (Health Canada, Canadian Pediatric Society, Dietitians of Canada, & Breastfeeding Committee for Canada, 2012, 2014), Dietitians of Canada (Health Canada et al., 2012, 2014), and Health Canada (Health Canada et al., 2012, 2014).
+These stakeholders all recommend exclusive breastfeeding for the first six months of life, and continued breastfeeding, with nutritionally adequate and safe complementary foods, for up to two years or beyond (World Cancer Research Fund & Research, 2018; Health Canada et al., 2012, 2014; World Health Organization, 2016b).
+Exclusive breastfeeding refers to no food or drink, including water, except for breastmilk (World Cancer Research Fund & Research, 2018).
+Nevertheless, Canadian breastfeeding rates have consistently fallen below these strong recommendations (Abbass-Dick & Dennis, 2018), despite the fact that Canadian health policies and public health programs promote breastfeeding as a low-cost food supply for infants living in food insecure households (Frank, 2015).

-Recent research found that a particularly vulnerable group for reduced breastfeeding rates is food insecure families with newborns (Orr et al., 2018).
-Canadian health policies and public health programs consistently promote breastfeeding as a secure, low cost food supply for infants living in food insecure households (Frank, 2015).
-Orr et al. (2018) demonstrated that mothers of infants living in food-insecure households attempt to follow breastfeeding recommendations.
-However, these mothers were less able to implement the recommendations compared to mothers who were food secure (Orr et al., 2018).
-Fifty percent of food-insecure mothers ceased breastfeeding by two months whereas a majority of food-secure mothers continued breastfeeding for four or more months (Orr et al., 2018).
-As a result, research suggests that further initiatives are required to specifically target breastfeeding rates and support mothers in food-insecure households (Orr et al., 2018).
+Recent Canadian research showed that a particularly vulnerable group for reduced breastfeeding rates is food insecure families with newborns (Orr et al., 2018).
+In this study, fifty percent of food-insecure mothers ceased breastfeeding by two months; whereas, a majority of food-secure mothers continued breastfeeding for four or more months (Orr et al., 2018).
+This research suggests that further initiatives are required to specifically target breastfeeding rates and support mothers in food- insecure households (Orr et al., 2018).
 Additional vulnerable populations for reduced rates of breastfeeding include mothers with a lower income and education (Lorena et al., 2018).

-Additionally, social and cultural attitudes influence the structural context for breastfeeding (Rollins et al., 2016).
-In 2011-12, the national exclusive breastfeeding rate at six months or more was 26%, and the breastfeeding initiation rate was 89% (Statistics Canada, 2012).
-An Alberta Health Services literature review (2012) found that a range of factors affect breastfeeding rates, including discomfort with breastfeeding in public and receiving conflicting information from health care providers (Avery & Magnus, 2011; Burns et al., 2010; Goldade et al., 2008).
-Breastfeeding exclusivity and duration can be improved when health care providers are trained appropriately in addressing breastfeeding challenges and can offer sufficient support and education to mothers (Shealy et al., 2005; Wambach et al., 2005).
+Social and cultural attitudes influence the structural context for breastfeeding (Rollins et al., 2016).
+In 2018, 33% of mothers 18-34 years old and 42% of mothers 35-49 years old exclusively breastfed for at least 6 months in Canada (Statistics Canada, 2018).
+An Alberta Health Services qualitative literature review (2012b) found that a range of factors affect breastfeeding rates, including discomfort with breastfeeding in public and receiving conflicting information from health care providers (Avery & Magnus, 2011; Burns et al., 2010; Goldade et al., 2008).
+Breastfeeding exclusivity and duration can be improved when health care providers are trained appropriately in addressing breastfeeding challenges and can offer sufficient support and education to mothers (Centers for Disease Control, 2013; Wambach et al., 2005).